iqbaldiit/spark-scenario/README.md

 3. In this project, I created a spark_session.py module where spark session is created, and export all necessary libraries.
 4. When you just copy and paste from specific scenario consider the spark-session.py and set jdk file path as yours.
+5. There is pandas solution also in the "Pandas Solution" folder.
+But for this you have to install "pandas".
+    --> go to terminal --> pip install pandas --> hit enter